-Our revenues generally relate to contracts with patients in which our performance obligations are to provide health care services to the patients.
+Our revenues relate to contracts with patients in which our performance obligations are to provide health care services to the patients.
 Revenues are recorded during the period our obligations to provide health care services are satisfied.
-Our performance obligations for inpatient services are generally satisfied over periods that average approximately five days, and revenues are recognized based on charges incurred in relation to total expected charges.
-Our performance obligations for outpatient services are generally satisfied over a period of less than one day.
+Our performance obligations for inpatient services are generally satisfied over periods averaging approximately three days, and revenues are recognized based on charges incurred.
+Our performance obligations for outpatient services, including emergency room-related services, are generally satisfied over a period of less than one day.
 The contractual relationships with patients, in most cases, also involve a third-party payer (Medicare, Medicaid, managed care health plans and commercial insurance companies, including plans offered through the health insurance exchanges) and the transaction prices for the services provided are dependent upon the terms provided by (Medicare and Medicaid) or negotiated with (managed care health plans and commercial insurance companies) the third-party payers.
 The payment arrangements with third-party payers for the services we provide to the related patients typically specify payments at amounts less than our standard charges.
-Medicare generally pays for inpatient and outpatient services at prospectively determined rates based on clinical, diagnostic and other factors.
+Medicare, because of the Big South Fork Medical Center's designation as a Critical Access Hospital, generally pays for inpatient and outpatient services at rates related to the hospital's costs.
 Services provided to patients having Medicaid coverage are generally paid at prospectively determined rates per discharge, per identified service or per covered member.
 Agreements with commercial insurance carriers, managed care and preferred provider organizations generally provide for payments based upon predetermined rates per diagnosis, per diem rates or discounted fee-for-service rates.
 Management continually reviews the contractual estimation process to consider and incorporate updates to laws and regulations and the frequent changes in managed care contractual terms resulting from contract renegotiations and renewals.
-Our revenues are based upon the estimated amounts we expect to be entitled to receive from patients and third-party payers.
+Our net revenues are based upon the estimated amounts we expect to be entitled to receive from patients and third-party payers.
 Estimates of contractual allowances under managed care and commercial insurance plans are based upon the payment terms specified in the related contractual agreements.
 Revenues related to uninsured patients and uninsured copayment and deductible amounts for patients who have health care coverage may have discounts applied (uninsured discounts and contractual discounts).
 We also record estimated implicit price concessions (based primarily on historical collection experience) related to uninsured accounts to record self-pay revenues at the estimated amounts we expect to collect.

 Laws and regulations governing the Medicare and Medicaid programs are complex and subject to interpretation.
 Estimated reimbursement amounts are adjusted in subsequent periods as cost reports are prepared and filed and as final settlements are determined (in relation to certain government programs, primarily Medicare, this is generally referred to as the "cost report" filing and settlement process).
-There were no adjustments to estimated Medicare and Medicaid reimbursement amounts and disproportionate-share funds related primarily to cost reports filed during the years ended December 31, 2021 and 2020.
+During the fourth quarter of 2022, the Company's Big South Fork Medical Center received a communication that its final Medicare cost report for the six months ending December 31, 2021 was accepted and that it reflected a retroactive adjustment of \$1.6 million as a result of an overpayment.
+Accordingly, the Company has reflected the \$1.6 million cost report adjustment as a liability at December 31, 2022 (net of recoupments) based on further correspondence with its fiscal intermediary and likely overpayments by Medicare for fiscal 2022.